Optimizing Journeys Customer Experience: Best Practices and Benefits

 Why is it important to map customer journeys?

-How can customer data enhance the customer journey?
+How can customer data enhance the journey?

 What are some benefits of integrating marketing automation?

-How can businesses measure the success of their customer journeys?
+How can businesses measure journey success?